 Medical SEO Voice Search Optimization (BERT)

 We are “Speaking” to devices, like Siri from Apple and Alexa from Amazon.
 More and more patients are searching online using these devices and digital assistants.
 Search engines such as Google are placing a higher emphasis on voice search optimization.
-After all, the point of Medical SEO is to rank medical websites accurately so patients can find the best information for their search query as accurately as possible.
+After all, the point of Medical & Dental SEO is to rank medical and dental websites accurately so patients can find the best information for their search query as accurately as possible.
 Hence “BERT”.
 Google announced an open-source neural network-based technique for natural language processing called Bidirectional Encoder Representations from Transformers, or BERT, for short.

-BERT From Google Search, For Medical SEO
+BERT From Google Search, For Medical & Dental SEO

 The way Google provides search results has gone through many different adjustments and algorithm changes.
 Where we are today is light years from where we were a decade ago.
 There are advances in search engine technology every year, and the changes Google makes to its search algorithm isn’t even always announced.
 This ends up leaving website owners to figure out on their own what they need to do to optimize their website for search.

 There are billions of search queries every day that Google provides search results to users.
 Many of these search queries are common and are things they see every day.
 These searches have a good history of successfully providing relevant results to the people who search for them.
 However, there are some searches that Google has never provided results for.
 These challenges have forced Google to build ways to provide results for searches they’ve never seen before.
 Adding problems to search is that people don’t always know exactly what they are looking for to begin with.
 There may be a misspelling, misuse of words, or other problems that don’t quite get the search query just right.